Click here for Page 2

 Alex Jones is SUPER controversial.
 He hosts The Alex Jones Show across the United States and his website, Infowars.com is his conspiracy theory site.
-He’s promoted Sandy Hook Elementary School shooting conspiracies, has accused the U.S. government of involvement in the Oklahoma City bombing, 9/11 Attacks, and believes the moon landings have been faked.
+He’s promoted Sandy Hook Elementary School shooting conspiracies, has accused the U.S. government of involvement in the Oklahoma City bombing, 9/11 Attacks.
 He has been described by New York Magazine as “America’s leading conspiracy theorist.”

 The ultimate coffee podcast.

 A friend of mine showed me this episode years ago and it is the reason I switched to french pressing my coffee.
 One cool story includes a coffee roaster in Japan who wakes in the early morning hours and will not open his coffee shop until he gets the brew just right.
 Peter Giuliano is a coffee expert and is Director of the Specialty Coffee Symposium, but he won’t lose casual sippers, and those who are more serious about coffee will also appreciate the depth of this discussion.

 More Lawptimal: Bloom your coffee to the next level

 In JRE #1231, Joe and Matt Braunger at the beginning of the episode also discuss coffee as well as the interview Joe had with Peter Giuliano.

 8. Graham Hancock and Randall Carlson – #872 and #961 (#961 + Micheal Shermer)